Debbie Berman: Life and career

 She was born in Johannesburg, South Africa.
 She attended High School Victory Park, part of the King David Schools, and was introduced to video editing.
 She would edit films for school events and personal projects.
 She began editing television shows and movies in South Africa, before moving to Vancouver, Canada.
 After editing Space Chimps and Invictus, Berman moved to Los Angeles, where she was placed on the editing team for Spider-Man: Homecoming, Black Panther, and Captain Marvel.

 In Spider-Man: Homecoming, Berman suggested re-shoots for scenes of Liz and Peter interacting to make Liz's character feel more genuine.
 While working on Black Panther, Berman convinced director Ryan Coogler to do reshoots on the final battle scene, to include the female Jabari warriors.
 She said that the film's style is based on James Bond and The Godfather and she began work on the production a few months later than the rest of the crew.

 In 2018, she was inducted into the American Cinema Editors Guild.
 Her most recent work includes being an editor for Love and Monsters, a monster adventure film released in October 2020.

-In August 2020, it was announced that she will be making her directorial debut by directing an adaptation of Don Handfield and Joshua Malkin's graphic novel Unikorn, which will be published in 2021.
+In August 2020, it was announced that she will be making her directorial debut by directing an adaptation of Don Handfield and Joshua Malkin's graphic novel Unikorn, which was published in 2021.